-Note: See section 2.2 in GRI 1: Foundation 2021 and section 1 in GRI 3: Material Topics 2021 for more information on 'material topics'.
+Note: See section 2.2 in GRI 1: Foundation 2021 and section 1 in GRI 3: Material Topics mitigation action(s) taken to reduce the extent of a negative impact

+2021 for more information on 'material topics'.

-- Source: United Nations (UN), The Corporate Responsibility to Respect Human Rights: An Interpretive Guide, 2012; modified - Note: The mitigation of an actual negative impact refers to actions taken to reduce the severity of the negative impact that has occurred, with any residual impact needing remediation.
+Source: United Nations (UN), The Corporate Responsibility to Respect Human Rights: An severity of the negative impact that has occurred, with any residual impact needing remediation.
 The mitigation of a potential negative impact refers to actions taken to reduce the likelihood of the negative impact occurring.